 Our stroke team is dedicated to caring for acute stroke patients referred from anywhere in the region.
 It is not unusual for a helicopter and ambulance to arrive at the same time, each bringing a stroke patient who needs immediate care.
 In Cambridge Tower A, 2 biplane rooms enable us to care for 2 stroke patients simultaneously, whether they need stenting, clot retrieval or coiling.
-We were the only stroke center in the area that was able to take all referred stroke cases throughout the COVID-19 pandemic.
+We were the only stroke center in the area that was able to stay open to treat stroke patients 24/7 throughout the COVID-19 pandemic.

-The results of an important clinical trial underscore our team’s leadership in stroke care.
+The results of several clinical trials, including the DAWN trial, underscore our team’s leadership in stroke care.
 We were among 26 contributing sites for the DAWN trial.
 It yielded results poised to change the standard of stroke care.
 Findings indicate new opportunities to extend the critical window for intervention up to 24 hours after the onset of stroke symptoms for appropriate patients.

 Why choose us for stroke treatment

-- The University of Kansas Health System has the latest technology required to quickly and effectively stop strokes and save lives, including 11 surgical operating suites and neurology and cardiac imaging via CT, MRI, angiography and more.
+- The University of Kansas Health System has the latest technology required to quickly and effectively stop strokes and save lives, including 11 surgical operating suites and neurology and cardiac imaging including CT, MRI and angiography.

 - Our leading providers are also leading researchers, not only caring for stroke survivors but driving research we hope will lead to more and better treatment options.

 - We have the largest stroke team in the region, with staff who are specialty trained to care for patients with the most complex strokes.

 - Our dedicated, 28-bed neuro ICU is staffed by fellowship-trained stroke subspecialists, including vascular neurosurgeons, neurointerventionalists, stroke neurologists and neurointensivists.
 Neuroradiologists provide 24/7 coverage for stroke patients, meaning the most experienced physicians are ready to offer stroke care every moment of every day.

 Your stroke care team